The Magnificent Seven (2016 film): Filming

 Principal photography on the film lasted 92 days, from May 18 to August 18, 2015, in the north of Baton Rouge, Louisiana.
 Other locations include St. Francisville; Zachary, Louisiana; Jackson, Louisiana: Ridgway, Colorado; and New Mexico.
-Filming in St. Francisville was completed between May 18 and May 29, 2015.
+Filming in St. Francisville was completed between May 18 and 29, 2015.

 The climactic battle between the Seven and a small army led by Bogue took three weeks to film.
 The weather was inclement.
 Sometimes the cast and crew waited in the on-set saloon for storms to pass, and, at times when the storm would worsen, the trailer rocked and they would have to leave the set.

 Since his grandmother was the prime influence on the film, every day after filming, Fuqua asked himself if she would have had fun watching it.

 Music

 James Horner was tapped to write the film's score, but he died in June 2015, before filming could commence.
 In July 2015, Fuqua learned that Horner had already begun working on the music before his death, and intended to present it as a surprise.
 Horner's friend and score producer Simon Franglen co-composed the score afterward.
 It features an incorporation of Elmer Bernstein's theme from the 1960 film.
 It was released on September 16, 2016, by Sony Classical, and is the third Horner score released posthumously.